Converus Advisory Board

 Bringing a Wealth of Industry Experience to the Table

-As practitioners and scientists, these experts are authorities in their respective vocations and add decades of experience and knowledge to the team.
+As practitioners and scientists, the Converus Advisory Board members are authorities in their respective vocations and add decades of experience and knowledge to the team.

 Don Krapohl is one of the world’s leading experts on credibility assessment.
 He’s currently the Director of Educational Services for Capital Center for Credibility Assessment, a company that provides services to the U.S. federal government.
 Previously, Don was a Special Assistant to the Chief at the National Center for Credibility Assessment (NCAA) and was a longtime editor of the American Polygraph Association quarterly publication, “Polygraph.”
 He also co-authored the 2015 book, “Fundamentals of Polygraph Practice.”
 He’s an expert in criminal justice, internal investigations, criminal investigations, interrogation, expert testimony and more.